LOOK&ROLL On the go

 Latest

 Even after the festival, look&roll remains present — and goes mobile: With look&roll on the go, we bring selected short films from the festival program to other cities in German-speaking Switzerland, abroad, remote regions and smaller institutions.
-This gives people access to our programs who would otherwise hardly have the opportunity to visit the festival locally.look&roll remains present — and goes mobile: With the look&roll event series on the road, we bring selected short films from the festival program to other cities in German-speaking Switzerland, abroad, remote regions and smaller institutions.
-This gives people access to our programs who would otherwise hardly have the opportunity to visit the festival locally.
+This gives people access to our programs who would otherwise hardly have the opportunity to visit the festival locally., we bring selected short films from the festival program to other cities in German-speaking Switzerland, abroad, remote regions and smaller institutions.
+This gives people access to our programs who would otherwise hardly have the opportunity to visit the festival locally.look&roll

 We are out and about in dormitories, schools, disability organizations, bookstores and many other institutions.
 Our events not only create special cinema experiences, but also encourage dialogue.